 Taoiseach (prime minister) Leo Varadkar called MacGowan "an amazing musician and artist" whose songs "beautifully captured the Irish experience, especially the experience of being Irish abroad".

-Micheal Martin, Varadkar's deputy, said he was "devastated" by MacGowan's death, calling him "iconic".
+Micheal Martin, Varadkar's deputy, said he was "devastated" by MacGowan's death.

 "His passing is particularly poignant at this time of year as we listen to Fairytale of New York -- a song that resonates with all of us," he wrote.

-There were tributes too from Sinn Fein, the former political wing of the Irish Republican Army paramilitary group which fought for decades against British rule in Northern Ireland.
+There were tributes too from Sinn Fein, the former political wing of the Irish Republican Army paramilitary group that fought for decades against British rule in Northern Ireland.